-(Insert Date) Dear Parent/Guardians, We are planning a trip to (insert venue) on (insert trip dat ee).
-We will be travelling by (insert travel arrangements), leaving ng college at (insert time) and returning at (insert time).
-Meals will be provided for the trip via (insert meal arrange ments).
+(Insert Date) Dear Parent/Guardians, We are planning a trip to (insert venue) on (insert to rip date).
+We will be travelling by (insert travel arrangements) , leaving college at (insert tin ne) and returning at (insert time).
+Meals will be provided for the trip via (insert meal ar rrangements).
 The cost of the trip is (insert cost).
-If you would like your son/daughter to take part please co- (insert date). mplete the consent form below and return to me by no later tha conduct himself or herself reliably and appropriately, or w which causes staff to have concerns that the Student may not here the sanction is an external exclusion, then the individual will also be offered to another Student then any payments made Yours Sincerely (Insert Name) Name & position in college PARENTAL CONSENT FORM (Insert trip details) I give permission for my child Form to take part in the above activity/trip.
-I enclose a cheque/cash £ Or Please direct debit my account £ (Board ders only) I confirm that there has been no change in my child's medidetails and dietary requirements. ical details, including allergies, medical conditions, doctor contact The emergency contact details held by the college remain unchanged.
-If any of the above details have changed, please contact the e college as soon as possible.
-Signed Date Please return to (insert name), Bath Academy, Bath, BAI 2 2HX by (insert date).
+If you would like your son/daughter to take part plea (insert date). ase complete the consent for rm below and return to me by no later tha Any behaviour in the lead up to the departure of the conduct himself or herself reliably and appropriately be removed from the trip.
+Where it is not possible f will be lost. , or where the sanction is an external exclusion, then the individual wi Yours Sincerely (Insert Name) Name & position in college PARENTAL CONSENT FORM (Insert trip details) I give permission for my child Form to take part in the above activity/trip.
+I enclose a cheque/cash £ Or Please direct debit my account £ (Boarders only) I confirm that there has been no change in my child's details and dietary requirements. s medical details, including all lergies, medical conditions, doctor contact The emergency contact details held by the college re emain unchanged.
+If any of the above details have changed, please conta act the college as soon as po ssible.
+Signed Date Please return to (insert name), Bath Academy, Bath, BAI 2HX by (insert date).